MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-6-PuttingItAllTogether.md

 # Putting it All Together: Teleportation #

-Let's return to the example of the teleportation circuit defined in @qc_concepts <!-- TODO: more specific link. -->.
+Let's return to the example of the teleportation circuit defined in [Quantum Circuits](quantum-concepts-8-QuantumCircuits.md).

 ![`Teleport(msg : Qubit, there : Qubit) : ()`](./media/teleportation.svg)